Close Menu

 How to Factory Reset iPhone via Settings

-This is the simplest method to erase your device directly from your iPhone’s settings and works on all models running iOS 15 or later.
+This is the simplest method to clean wipe your device directly from your iPhone’s settings and works on all models running iOS 15 or later.

 1. Open the Settings app.